-Loxwood House - See site location shown in figure 12 below
+See site location shown in figure 12 below

-The site is allocated for a maximum of 30 no. dwellings subject to the following: -.
+The site is allocated for a minimum of 30 no. dwellings subject to the following: -.

-a) A minimum of 9 no. affordable houses

-- b) The mix of houses to be in accordance with the Chichester District Council HEDNA. - c) A density of up to 18.5 dwellings per hectare, unless the design and conformity to the village vernacular and other policies within this revised Neighbourhood Plan support a different density. - d) In order to comply with the requirements of Policy 16 (Traffic Calming), traffic calming measures should be provided along the B2133.
-The design and location of such traffic calming measures to be agreed in advance with Loxwood Parish Council and secured by means of a S106 agreement. - e) On-site green space and wildlife area to be provided and maintained in perpetuity by means of a maintenance agreement funded by a resident's association
+- a) A minimum of 30% affordable dwellings. - b) The open market and affordable housing mix is required to be delivered in accordance with the planning permission, or HEDNA including any successor or amending document or policy. - c) A density of up to approximately 18 dwellings per hectare, unless the design and conformity to the village vernacular and other policies within this revised Neighbourhood Plan support a different density. - d) In order to comply with the requirements of Policy 21 (Traffic Calming), traffic calming measures should be provided along the B2133.
+The design and location of such traffic calming measures to be agreed with Loxwood Parish Council and Chichester District Council and secured by means of a S106 agreement.

-- f) The relocation of the existing telecommunications mast in agreement with the relevant service provider - g) A Flood Risk and Surface Water Assessment being submitted to demonstrate how flood risk to the site will be managed. - h) A foul and surface water disposal plan to be submitted with the planning application demonstrating that a connection to the nearest point of adequate capacity can be established without exacerbating the existing foul and surface water drainage capacity, to the agreement of Southern Water. - A Landscaping plan being submitted demonstrating compliance with Environmental Characteristics Policy 21 of this Revised Neighbourhood Plan.
+- e) On-site green space and wildlife area to be provided and maintained in perpetuity by means of a maintenance agreement funded by a management company. - f) A Flood Risk and Surface Water Assessment being submitted to demonstrate how floodrisk to the site will be managed. - g) A foul and surface water disposal plan to be submitted with the planning application demonstrating that a connection to the nearest point of adequate capacity can be established without exacerbating the existing foul and surface water drainage capacity, to the agreement of Southern Water.
+Occupation of the development must be phased to align with the delivery of sewage network reinforcements in consultation with the Southern Water - h) A Landscaping plan being submitted demonstrating compliance with Environmental Characteristics Policy 22 of this Revised Neighbourhood Plan. - Establish business and/or live-work units on this site in accordance with a viable demand for such units.
+If such units are provided these will be counted as part of the site allocation numbers.

-Figure 12 Loxwood House Site
+Figure 12 Loxwood House

-16.10.
+17.10.
 Local Green Spaces Policy

-16.10.1.
+17.10.1.
 The NPPF paragraphs 99, 100 and 101 identifies that local communities through local and neighbourhood plans should be able to identify special protection of green areas of particular importance.
 By designating a piece of land as a green space, development on the land is not permitted except in very special circumstances.

-16.10.2.
+17.10.2.
 The parish has a number of green spaces which the community values very highly and which enrich the lives of those that make use of the green space.

-16.10.3.
+17.10.3.
 The green spaces which this Plan will seek to protect are as depicted on the maps in figure 13 and are as follows: - a) Land at North Hall.